bluenote-1577/sylph/README.md

 ./sylph -h
 ```

-Note: the binary is compiled with a different set of libraries (musl instead of glibc), possibly impacting performance.
+Note: the binary is compiled with a different set of libraries (musl instead of glibc), probably impacting performance.

 ## Quick start